 EXHIBIT C: ANIMATED SURGERY

 This exhibit demonstrates the full facial reconstructive surgery required to address his client’s severe facial injuries.
 Incisions were made under the patient’s eyes and above his teeth to access his fractures.
-Animating this complicated procedure helped drive home the traumatic extent of suffering Yarborough’s client suffered.
+Animating this complicated procedure helped drive home the traumatic extent of suffering Yarborough’s client endured.

 Visually demonstrating a surgery not only helps jurors understand a complicated procedure - it anchors their understanding with a painfully graphic memory of the victim's experience, in addition to damages.Micah Kohne, CMO + Visual Media Strategist- High Impact, Inc.